GOcontroll/GOcontroll-Simulink/README.md

 # GOcontroll-Simulink
 A base project containing the GOcontroll blockset to start developing a Simulink model

+## Upgrading from the 2018b blockset

+To update your project to the 2023b blockset you can do these steps:
+1. Copy your project so we have a test version for the new blockset without changing your current version.
+2. Remove the `librarySetup.m` script and `blockset` folder from this copy.
+3. Copy the `librarySetup.m` script and `blockset` folder from this repository to this place.
+4. Open the Simulink file in Matlab R2023b (if you do not have a callback set up for the librarySetup.m script run it manually)
+5. If you are using any output module monitor blocks, check these as they've had a change in this version, this causes the signals to no longer be attached to the correct outputs of the block.
+6. Check if the CAN blocks are linked correctly to the library, if there is some issue here check [the changelog](blockset/ert_linux_target_version.m) of V3.4.0.

+This blockset contains some new blocks, biggest of which are the UDP blocks and the new CAN blocks.
+These new blocks have examples included in the library that you can refer to.
+One important not is that these new CAN blocks can not be used together with the old blocks on the same CAN bus, so you can't have an old and a new block on CAN1 for example, but you can have old blocks on CAN1 and new blocks on CAN2.
+Especially the receive blocks are susceptible to this, the send blocks should be fine.

 ## Important notice for users upgrading to this blockset with an older controller

 For licensing reasons one library required for building the model must be dynamically linked in, this means that ./blockset/lib/IIO/libiio.so.0 must be uploaded to the target controller to /usr/lib/